 You’ve probably seen The Uproot Pie Co. and their mobile, wood fired pizza and bilays (a sourdough-based, Polish breakfast roll) around Midcoast Maine at weddings, breweries, and other special events.
-Now they’ll be at our Sunday Farmers Market as well.
-We hope you’ll enjoy coming to the farm when they’re here for our Kid Hugging and Open Farm Day events for a nice pizza picnic!
+Now they’ll be at some of our Farm Events as well!
+We hope you’ll enjoy coming to the farm when they’re here during special times like Kid Hugging for a nice pizza picnic!

 At the market you’re likely to find pizzas and bilays using seasonal ingredients grown by local farmers.

 Cat and Sean, owners of Wild Fruitings, are first generation fungi farmers!
 After bonding over their shared love for mushrooms in the PNW, Sean brought Cat back to his home of Maine and they decided to start a business of cultivating mushrooms.
 They are passionate about all things mushrooms & making high quality fruitings available to all.

 At the market you’re likely to find an abundance of different oyster mushrooms, lion’s mane and pioppino, with hopes of growing (and foraging) many more to share with you in the near future.